 These funds are available in different forms

-- They can be taken as cash at closing as a lump sum.
+- They can be taken as cash at closing in a lump sum

-- They can be disbursed in equal monthly installments for the length of time that the homeowner lives in the home.
+- They can be disbursed into equal monthly installments for the length of time that the homeowner lives in the home

-- They can be disbursed in equal monthly installments for a fixed number of years
+- They can be disbursed into equal monthly installments for a fixed number of years

 The loan generally does not have to be repaid until the last surviving homeowner permanently moves out of the home or passes away.
 When that happens, the estate will have a specific amount of time to pay the balance of the mortgage or sell the home to pay the balance.
 The remaining equity is inherited by the estate.
 The estate is not liable should the home sell for less than the balance of the reverse mortgage.